wasilewskiJ/nalewak/README.md

 python move_pour.py
 ```

 Robot must home it's axes every first start.
-When the robot is idle, it stays in it's max position (579, 544) mm - top right corner.
-If there will be Arduino shutdown - robot will run FIRMWARE_RESTART command in Klipper, then will home and then continue last interrupted process.
+When the robot is idle, it stays in it's max position (579, 544)[mm] - top right corner.
+If an Arduino shutdown happens - robot will run FIRMWARE_RESTART command in Klipper, then will home and then continue last interrupted process.